ionescu/Machine_Learning_2019/03-Bayesian_Learning_Part_2/03-Bayesian_Learning_Part_2.md

 ![Mitchell, page 186](forestfire.png)

-The network is assumed to be constructed in such a way that the probability of an ```ω_i```{.haskell} is conditionally independent of any non-descendants given its parents.
+The network is assumed to be constructed in such a way that the probability of an ```ωᵢ```{.haskell} is conditionally independent of any non-descendants given its parents.

 **Example*: In the network above, we have